meob/my2Collector/README.md

 The PERFORMANCE_SCHEMA was introduced in 5.5 version and greatly enhanched in 5.6 version.
 There are many little differences between different MySQL versions: My2 is aware of them and tries to collect all the information available.
+My2 gives its best with MySQL 5.7, MySQL 8.0 and MariaDB 10.x with performance schema enabled.